Course selection for exchange students

 After you have checked and decided about all courses you intend to take for your exchange studies, it is time to finalise your course selection.
 Please follow the steps below to do this.

-2. Click on the course to find more information.
+Click on the course to find more information.
 In the big grey box, you will find the course's five-digit Application code.
+In the application you should add the name of the course, the course code and the application code.

-When you have finished adding the application code to all your courses, you have to confirm your choices by clicking the link Enter confirmation.
+When you have finished adding all the details for your courses, you have to confirm your choices by clicking the link Enter confirmation.

 After this step, it is not possible for you to change your course choice anymore.
 Finally, please confirm the actions by clicking the Update button.